Questions About the Admission Process

 No, the application fee cannot be waived.

-Is there an additional application for applying financial support or assistantship?
+4. Is there an additional application for applying scholarship or assistantship?

 No additional application is needed.
-The department will contact you if and when an assistantship is awarded.
+The department will contact you if and when a scholarship or assistantship is awarded.

 The code for the University of Houston is 6870; no department code is needed.
-ETS will send your scores to the university anywhere from seven to 14 days after your test.
-The university will download your scores for the department to review anywhere from four to six weeks.
-However, the department will accept a student copy of scores during the application review process.
+ETS will send your scores to the university anywhere from five to 14 days after your test.
+Once your scores have been processed, you will be able to see them on your application Checklist.

 Applicants must take the General GRE Exam.
 No subject tests are required.